nononovak/otwadvent2019-ctfwriteup/day24_got_shell.md

 }
 ```

-From the source its clear, that sending any command in the `cmd` paramater will execute a command on the server.
-I started by running a quick command against the service with curl which showed us that the program was indeed what it pretended to be.
+From the source its clear that sending any command in the `cmd` parameter will execute a command on the server.
+I started by running a quick command against the service with `curl` which showed that the program was indeed what it pretended to be.

 ```
 $ curl 'http://3.93.128.89:1224?cmd=id'